I’ve spent a lot of time thinking about what led me to start Outwardist…

 I also speak reasonable Spanish and I’m learning Danish, albeit slowly!
 (I now live in Denmark.)

 My professional career has included marketing for an engineering multi-national, copywriting, English language teaching, public speaking and setting up a groundbreaking online information resource about care funding.

-I ran a business networking group in the UK for several years, I’m part of a number of global online networks, I’ve built a fabulous and nourishing network of personal friends and contacts across the world, and I understand the value of a supportive community.
+I ran a business networking group in the UK for several years, I’m part of a number of global online networks, I’ve built a strong network of friends and contacts across the world, and I understand the value of a supportive community.

 When I’m not working…

-You’ll find me taking close-up pictures of insects, plants and flowers, to see the world of incredible detail that’s all around us.
-I love cats, wilderness, forests, mountains, big skies and broad horizons – and I love exploring new places with my musician partner Tim.
+You’ll find me taking close-up pictures of insects and flowers, to marvel at the incredible detail all around us.
+I love cats, wilderness, forests, mountains, big skies and making vegan food.